bfoersterling/icscli/README.md

 #### TODO

+- add option to import .ics files (for single events)
 - improve and automate unit testing
 - make ics file path configurable
 - add cli argument that will not show ongoing events, only upcoming events